-This has led to the KIM stock price losing more than half of its value over the last two years.
+This has led to the KIM stock price losing more than half of its value at times over the last two years.
 Consequently, dividends have increased in this time.
-The yield has risen to almost 8%.
-Among high dividend stocks in the S&P 500, only CenturyLink pays a higher dividend.
+The yield is currently almost 7%.

 Still, investors need to remember that brick-and-mortar retailing is not going away, it is merely shrinking.
-The stock also trades at a forward price-to-earnings (PE) ratio of about 9.6.
-Moreover, analysts expect profit growth of about 2% per year over the next three years.
+The stock also trades at a forward price-to-earnings (P/E) ratio of about 26.
+Moreover, analysts expect profit growth of about 5% per year over the next three years.
 While not impressive, it still represents growth.
 Also, with that growth presumably increasing the dividend, investors will enjoy strong cash flows from buying at these levels.

 Investors have become wary of brick-and-mortar retail with the rise of e-commerce.
 However, this fear creates an opportunity to take advantage of the Warren Buffett adage of being greedy when others are fearful.
 With profits and dividends increasing in a challenging environment, investors should do well despite (or actually because of) the fear surrounding this sector and KIM stock.